 We receive compensation from our advertising partners for links on the blog.
 Here’s our full Advertiser Policy.

-A lot of the best credit cards rewards can be used to book a Hilton hotel night, but are you using the best travel credit card when you’re paying for your Hilton stay?
+A lot of credit cards rewards can be used to book a Hilton hotel night, but are you using your most beneficial travel credit card when you’re paying for your Hilton stay?
 You need to consider these suggestions for your Hilton purchases if you don’t already own one to maximize each Hilton Honors stay.

 Whether you only stay at a Hilton once a year or at least one day a week, you’ll find a rewards credit card from this list that compliments your travel habits.